Supervised Reward Inference: Related Work

-\textbf{Learning from suboptimal demonstrations} Reward inference algorithms have been developed to account for a wide variety of specific suboptimalities in human behavior, including hyperbolic discounting, myopia, false beliefs and bounded cognition \citep{evans2015learning, evans2016learning, zhi2020online}, autocorrelated action noise \citep{zheng2014robust}, mistaken transition models \citep{reddy2018where}, and risk-sensitive behavior \citep{singh2018risk, ratliff2020inverse}.
-Notably, humans have little trouble inferring and accounting for each other's suboptimality \citep{evans2016learning, zhi2020online}.
+\textbf{Learning from suboptimal demonstrations} Reward inference algorithms have been developed to account for a wide variety of suboptimalities, including hyperbolic discounting, myopia, false beliefs and bounded cognition \citep{evans2015learning, evans2016learning, zhi2020online}, autocorrelated action noise \citep{zheng2014robust}, mistaken transition models \citep{reddy2018where}, and risk-sensitive behavior \citep{singh2018risk, ratliff2020inverse}.
+This work also shows humans have little trouble inferring and accounting for each other's suboptimality \citep{evans2016learning, zhi2020online}.

-\citet{shiarlis2016inverse} studied the setting where demonstrations are arbitrarily suboptimal, but they are labeled as failures (to be avoided) or successes; similarly, \citet{brown2020safe} used preferences over suboptimal demonstrations. \citet{brown2020better} and \citet{chen2021learning} augment that paper by using noise injection to automatically rank synthetic demonstrations, learning a reward model that disprefers noisy trajectories.
+\citet{shiarlis2016inverse} studied a setting where demonstrations are arbitrarily suboptimal, but are labeled as failures (to avoid) or successes; similarly, \citet{brown2020safe} used preferences over suboptimal demonstrations. \citet{brown2020better} and \citet{chen2021learning} extend this approach by using noise injection to automatically rank synthetic demonstrations to train a noise-averse reward model.

-\textbf{Learning from general behavior} \citet{hadfieldmenell2016cooperative} and \citet{malik2018efficient} studied how to provide and learn from demonstrations which are selected according to their information content for the other agent, rather than how much reward they accumulate. \citet{shah2019feasibility} developed the research direction which is closest to SRI.
-They present two algorithms for human behavior models and rewards, both based on value iteration networks (VINs) \citep{tamar2016value}, and differentiable planners in general.
-While the second algorithm they present uses a heuristic to infer rewards from near-optimal agents, the first algorithm uses a similar setting to SRI: it trains a value iteration network on a dataset of demonstration policies and corresponding reward functions to predict a policy given a reward function.
-Then, at inference time, given a policy, the reward function is recovered through gradient descent.
-Unlike SRI, however, this algorithm expects the demonstrator's full policy at inference time, and has not been extended to continuous domains (which are beyond the default capabilities of VINs).
+\textbf{Learning from general behavior} \citet{hadfieldmenell2016cooperative} and \citet{malik2018efficient} studied how to provide and learn from demonstrations selected according to their information content for the learner, rather than their accumulated reward. \citet{shah2019feasibility} developed the research direction closest to SRI.
+They present two algorithms for human behavior models and rewards, based on differentiable planners, in particular value iteration networks (VINs) \citep{tamar2016value}.
+Their first algorithm uses a setting similar to SRI's: it trains a value iteration network on a dataset of demonstration policies and corresponding reward functions to predict a policy given a reward function.
+At inference time, given a policy, the reward function is recovered through gradient descent.
+Unlike SRI, however, it has not been extended past tabular domains.